 Rumspringa is not only a time to discover technology and modern artifacts; it is also a time to come closer to other teenagers and discover love.

 Once it is over and shortly after they get baptized the majority of them get married and begin their adult life as a new family, living under the Amish lifestyle.
-Me and Rachel still in contact by post mail after I left Pennsylvania (their home state), and it didn’t take too long until I received a letter from her telling me how happy she was about her upcoming wedding.
+Rachel and I are still in contact by post mail after I left Pennsylvania (their home state), and it didn’t take too long until I received a letter from her telling me how happy she was about her upcoming wedding.

 9. The Amish are world travelers

 The Zook’s and I shared a passion: traveling the world.

 Yes, I know, they can’t take planes or ride cars, which for us would be a deal-breaker; but it didn’t stop them from traveling the world.
 I was shocked when they described to me how one time they took a train from Philadelphia to California and then a cruise to Alaska.

 I am telling you, I was jealous!
 That is the real dream!